101.1 The Direction and Destination Of Faith:

 In John, chapter 17, Jesus said, "I do not pray for these alone, but also for those who will believe in me through their word; that they all may be one, as you, Father, are in me, and I in you; that they also may be one in us..."

-And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me. "
+And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect [mature or complete] in one, and that the world may know that You have sent Me, and have loved them as You have loved Me. " [Brackets added]

 The Bible says in Genesis 1, (KJV) "And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul."

 From that very moment, man became an influence in the universe, capable of independent and self determined thoughts and actions.
 As such, mankind came face to face with the first and most primary question of his existence - "What will I do with my influence?"

 And, the scope of God's aspirations for his people actually fills the Bible.
 So, let's just begin to get the idea by looking at Ezekiel, chapter 33.
 Few places in Scripture would afford us a more inspiring picture of God's absolute intention to raise His people to an elevated life plane.

-God, speaking through the prophet, reveals His intentions this way, "...For I will take you from among the nations, gather you out of all countries, and bring you into your own land.
+God, speaking through the prophet, reveals His plans this way, "...For I will take you from among the nations, gather you out of all countries, and bring you into your own land.
 Then I will sprinkle clean water on you, and you shall be clean; I will cleanse you from all your filthiness and from all your idols.
 I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh.
 I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them."

 Notice, there is no mention of human limitations in the passage above, and for good reason.
-Human limitations, though they are a reality, do not alter the larger and more forceful reality of God's capabilities.
+Human limitations, though they are a reality, do not alter the larger and more forceful reality of God's capability.